nsw logo NSW Government

 Shearing shed owners and contractors

-In practical terms this means that:
+In practical terms this means:

 • yards, races, gates, catch pens and doors are in good condition

-• ventilation and lighting are adequate
+• the workplace has adequate ventilation and lighting

-• sheep drag paths are as straight as possible.
+• sheep drag paths are as straight as possible

 • shearers only use stands that match their right or left-hand shearing technique

-• let-go chutes have cut-away's to aid letting go
+• let-go chutes have cut-aways to aid letting go

 • fresh, clean drinking water is available